jjvarghese/jjvarghese/README.md

-Hi, I'm Josh, a mobile app developer.
 This portfolio showcases my personal projects, ranging from hobby apps to experiments with different technologies and design patterns.
 You'll find examples in _Native iOS_ (Objective-C, Swift, SwiftUI), _React Native_, and _.NET MAUI_.

 <!---